HomeCord/homecord-docs/README.md

 # HomeCord Documentation

 > [!IMPORTANT]
-> Development on HomeCord has now basically stopped.
+> Development on HomeCord has now slowed down & HomeCord is now in Maintenance Mode.
 Read more on why in [the latest Changelog entry](https://github.com/HomeCord/homecord-docs/blob/main/CHANGELOG.md#development-update---homecord-now-in-maintenance-mode).

 ---